resu062/lit-life/README.md

 # lit-life
-Game of life (use svg), FPS and memory meter on lit element.
+Game of life (use svg), FPS and memory monitor on lit element.

  Demo - https://resu062.github.io/lit-life/